hyperdivision/anonymous-credentials/README.md

 #### `const certInfo = org.getPublicCert(certId)`

-Get the public keys and revocation list informnation associated with a given `certId`.
+Get the public keys and revocation list information associated with a given `certId`.
 This info is passed to a verifier for them to recognise new certifications. `certInfo` is returned as a `buffer` containing the serialized information to be passed to a verifier.

+### `for (const [certId, certInfo] of org.getPublicCerts())`

+Iterate over all public certifications as a list of pairs of `certId` and `certInfo`.
+See the above method for the encoding.

 #### `org.beginIssuance(application)`